Heritage

 Have you ever considered what it was like to work in a factory?

-Hinckley was known as the cradle of the hosiery industry and had many impressive factory buildings, many of which survive today.
+Hinckley was known as the cradle of the hosiery industry and had many impressive factory buildings.

 This leaflet gives an insight into Ratby's lost yards within the conservation area and why they were built.
-In conjunction with the Ratby Local History Group, the council has installed nameplates at a number of locations to indicate where yards were known to exist.
+In conjunction with the Ratby Local History Group, we have installed nameplates at a number of locations to indicate where yards were known to exist.